-The tuition charges will be refunded in total.
-Room and board charges will be refunded based on the percent of the term attended.
+The tuition, room and board charges will be refunded based on the percent of the term attended.
 Financial assistance will be cancelled based on institutional and federal policies.
 (Students should contact the Office of Financial Aid for further details).

-The Special Circumstance Request Form must be completed prior to the end of classes for the term in which the special circumstance occurs.
+The Special Circumstance Request Form must be submitted prior to the end of classes for the term in which the special circumstance occurs.